 The Chase Freedom Flex℠ Card does not charge any annual fees.
 It comes with a spend-based welcome bonus and offers higher-than-usual cash back on gas station purchases during the first year.

-This card also comes with an intro 0% APR offer on purchases and balance transfers for 15 months.
+This card also offers an intro 0% APR offer on purchases and balance transfers for 15 months, followed by a variable APR of 19.74%—28.49% after that.

 Wells Fargo Active Cash® Card - Best for everyday use

 The no-annual-fee Wells Fargo Active Cash® Card is perfect for everyday use because it offers unlimited 2% cash back on all purchases.
-If you spend $1,000 on purchases within the first three months, you get a $200 cash rewards bonus.
-You might also benefit by using this card’s intro 0% APR offer on purchases and balance transfers for 15 months.
+If you spend $1,000 on purchases within the first three months, you earn a $200 cash rewards bonus.
+You might also benefit by using this card’s intro 0% APR offer on purchases and balance transfers for 15 months, then a variable APR of 19.49%, 24.49%, or 29.49% after that.

 Citi® Double Cash Card - Perfect for everyday use